linkdata/jaws/README.md

 * a static `template.HTML` or `string` to be used as-is with no HTML escaping.
 * everything else is rendered using `fmt.Sprint()` and escaped using `html.EscapeString`.

+You can use `jaws.HTMLGetterFunc` or `jaws.StringGetterFunc` to easily build a custom renderer for those trivial rendering tasks.

 ### Data binding

 HTML input elements (e.g. `jaws.RequestWriter.Range()`) require bi-directional data flow between the server and the browser.
 The first argument to these is usually a `Setter[T]` where `T` is one of `string`, `float64`, `bool` or `time.Time`.
 It can also be a `Getter[T]`, in which case the HTML element should be made read-only.

-You can also use a `Binder[T]` that combines a (RW)Locker and a pointer to the value, and allows you to add chained setters, getters and on-success handlers.
-It can be used as a `jaws.HTMLGetter`.
+Since all data access need to be protected with locks, you will usually use `jaws.Bind()` to create a `jaws.Binder[T]` that combines a (RW)Locker and a pointer to a value of type `T`.
+It also allows you to add chained setters, getters and on-success handlers.

 ### Session handling